jozzya/cypress-github-pages/README.md

 Run `npm install` to bring in the cypress dependencies.

+To install Cypress recorder run

+`npm install -g @cypress/chrome-recorder`

+To convert Chrome tests into Cypress tests run

+`npx @cypress/chrome-recorder cypress/chrome-recordings/*.json -o=cypress/e2e/chrome-recordings`

 ## How to run

-`./node_modules/.bin/cypress open` - This will open up the electron browser.
+`npx cypress open` - This will open up the electron browser.

 ## Video documentation of Cypress